Mike-Aniki/Aniki-ReMake/README.md

 <div align="center">

-Aniki ReMake is a personal project developed and maintained in my free time.
+Aniki ReMake is a personal project developed and maintained during my free time.

-If you enjoy the theme and want to support its development, you can do it here:
+If you enjoy the project and want to support future development:

 </div>